-Date of Issue: February 2, 2001.
+Date of Issue: May 18, 2001

-Inquiry Deadlines: Questions, objections, or protests relating to defects, errors, omissions, or the general content of this RFP, must be made in writing and received by the Issuing Office no later than 4:30 p.m., Monday, February 12, 2001.
+Inquiry Deadlines: Questions, objections, or protests relating to defects. errors, omissions, or the general content of this RFP, must be made in writing and received by the Issuing Office no later than 4:30 p.m., Alaska Pacific Time, Friday, May 25, 2001.
 Receipt of notice prior to this deadline will permit the issuing office to publish and distribute any necessary addenda to interested entities.
-Protests concerning omissions, errors, or the general content of this RFP will be disallowed if not made known before February 12, 2001.
+Protests concerning omissions, errors, or the general content of this RFP will be disallowed if not made known prior to May 25.

-Proposal Submission: To be considered for funding, proposals must be physically received by the issuing office no later than 4:30 p.m.
-Friday, March 2, 2001.
-The date of mailing as indicated by the postmark will not be a consideration.
+Proposal Submission: To be considered for funding proposals must be physically received by the issuing office no later than 4:30 p.m., Alaska Pacific Time, Friday, June 15, 2001, The date of mailing as indicated by the postmark will not be a consideration.
 If proposals are not physically received by the deadline, they will not be considered by the Application Review Committee.
+E-mail proposals will NOT be accepted.